phtan/ror-tutorial/README.md

 ## Links

-- Second application under the tutorial:
+- The second application under the tutorial:
 [the source-code (on Gitlab)](http://gitlab.com/phtan/toy-app)